fletchthefletch/teams/README.md

  - Players with the same rating are pseudo-randomly sorted
  - I've added multiple team print options to the script
 ---

+Execution
+This script requires an excel datasheet with the following format to execute correctly:
+ - single sheet document
+ - rows and headers laid out in the pictured format:

 Enjoy :-)